5 Baby Nasal Aspirators That’ll Help Your Little One Breathe Easy

-The joys of new parenthood are almost too numerous to count, but there will come a time while caring for baby when it’s necessary to engage in some less pleasant parental activities.
+The joys of new parenthood are almost too numerous to count, but there will come a time when it’s necessary to engage in some less pleasant parental activities.
 And while you might already know all about those messy diaper changes, there’s also the task of blowing baby’s nose for them.
-It’s quite common for babies to have nasal congestion from time to time, but children aren’t developmentally able to blow their nose until age 2, which means clearing up that stuffy nose falls to you.
-Have no fear, though: A nasal aspirator is easy to use and will help baby breathe easier.
+It’s quite common for babies to have nasal congestion from time to time.
+And while there’s no need to panic over every little sniffle, children aren’t developmentally able to blow their nose until age 2, which means clearing up that stuffy nose falls to you.
+Have no fear, though: When used correctly, a nasal aspirator can help baby breathe easier.
 (As always, talk to your pediatrician if you’re concerned about baby’s congestion or it seems to linger.)
 But with all the options out there to choose from, how do you know which is the best nasal aspirator for your family?
-Below, we outlined how to use different types of nasal aspirators, as well as our favorite options for you and for baby.
+Below, we outlined how to use different types of nasal aspirators, as well as our favorite options for babies and toddlers.

 In this article:

 When should you use a baby nasal aspirator?

 What to look out for when using a baby nasal aspirator

 A baby nasal aspirator—aka a snot sucker—is a device that uses suction to safely remove mucus and boogers from baby’s nose.
 By clearing their sinuses in this way, baby will be able to breathe easily again.
 There are a few different models, including oral suction aspirators, bulb aspirators and electric aspirators.
 We’ll outline the difference between each type below.